 Work in batches and sear both sides of the chicken.
+Adjust the heat as needed.
 Cook the skin side down for 7 minutes, turn and cook another 5 minutes.
 Drain chicken on a wire rack placed over a shallow roasting pan.

 Add mushrooms to the Dutch oven and cook over medium-high heat until the mushrooms release their moisture and are browned, about 10-12 minutes.
 Use a spatula to loosen all the chicken bits from the bottom of the pan.

 Add the onion, celery, carrots, and garlic.
 Season with salt and pepper to taste.
 Continue to cook on medium-high, stirring frequently for about 6-8 minutes, until browned and semi-softened.

 Add the reserved wine, thyme, bay leaves, pearl onions, and red potatoes.